Physical Therapy Orthopedic Residency

-Cheri is the program director of the Physical Therapy Orthopedic Residency Program and is an Assistant Professor of Physical Therapy in the Arizona School of Health Sciences at A.T.
+Cheri is the program director of the Physical Therapy Orthopedic Residency Program and is an Assistant Professor of Physical Therapy for the Residential Program.
+Cheri received her entry level Physical Therapy degree from Northern Arizona University and continued on to the University fo South Australia for her masters.
+From there she received her doctorate at A.T.
 Still University.
-She has over 25 years of clinical experience in orthopedic physical therapy, and has been teaching in the entry-level program at A.T.
+She has over 25 years of clinical experience in orthopedic physical therapt and has been teaching in the entry-level program at A.T.
 Still University since 2008.
-Cheri’s research interests are in the lumbo-pelvic region.
+Cheri's research interests are in the lumbo-pelvic region.

 Amisha Klawonn, PT, DPT, OCS, FAAOMPT

 Amisha is an assistant professor in physical therapy and is a Board Certified Orthopedic Clinical Specialist through the American Physical Therapy Association and a Fellow in the American Academy of Orthopedic Manual Physical Therapists.
 She received her Doctor of Physical Therapy degree from Slippery Rock University and completed the Kaiser Hayward Physical Therapy Fellowship in Advanced Orthopedic Manual Therapy.
 Amisha has 10 years of physical therapy experience, is Pilates certified and incorporates spinal rehabilitation and Pilates in her current clinical practice.
 Her primary teaching areas are in the musculoskeletal curriculum.
 She joined the faculty at A.T.
 Still University in 2008.